 Salt and pepper to taste

-Mix all of the marinade ingredients together, using gloves massage into the chicken, being sure to get it in all the nooks and crannies.
-Cover and allow to marinade in the fridge for as long as possible but at least 1/2hour.
+Use a food processor if possible and add all of the marinade ingredients blitz until smooth.
+Place your spatchcock chicken in the oven dish you're going to cook it in ad using gloves massage the marinade into the chicken on all sides, being sure to get it in all the nooks and crannies.
+Cover and allow to marinade in the fridge for as long as possible but at least 1hour.

-Remove your chicken from the fridge 20mins before cooking, during this time turn your oven on to 175c to preheat.
+Remove your chicken from the fridge 20mins before cooking, during this time turn your oven on to 160ºc to preheat.

 While the chicken is in the oven start the corn salsa...
 Place the sweetcorn into a dry pan that has been heated to high, leave still until it begins to char, stir and then leave it again, this should take 10 mins in total.